ranma/arm-mcu/README.txt

        building a Canadian Cross ARM microcontroller toolchain for the Raspberry Pi.
      * 13 April 2015 -- Renamed NETDUINO2 (which is STM32F2) to
-       NETDUNIOPLUS2 (which is STM32FN4).
+       NETDUNIOPLUS2 (which is STM32F4).
 Added support for programming STM32 flash with [15]dfu-util.
      * 27 April 2015 -- Upgraded the STM32F4 Standard Peripheral Library
        to version 1.5.0.
 Added support for the [16]NUCLEO-F411RE board, and the corresponding STM32F411RE MCU.
      * 6 May 2015 -- Fixed a subtle bug in the linker scripts: (.data) should be (.data*) and (.bss) should be (.bss*).
-This was preventing successful use of the [17]GNU Tools for ARM Embedded Processors toolchain, because some data sections were being discarded.
+This was preventing successful use of the [17]GNU ARM Embedded toolchain, because some data sections were being discarded.

 Git Repository